andraugust/andraugust.github.io/airbus.md

 <br />
 The smallest is tiny, only 2 pixels.
 The largest is 25,904 pixels, about 4% of the image.
 Most are in the hundreds range.
 Here's a zoom-in:
 <br />

 <center><img src="airbus/ship_areas_zoom.png"></center>
 <br />

 ## Modeling
-To model, we'll train a binary classifier to indicate if an image has at least one ship or not, then we'll train a localization model on images with ships only.
+To model, I'll make a binary classifier to find out if an image contains at least one ship, then I'll make a localization model and train it on images that only have ships.

-But first, we're going to cut images into square quarters.
-This is so the localization model can train on images with a more balanced pixel-wise class distributions, i.e., the ratio of no-ship pixels to ship pixels will be closer to 0.5, though it'll still be far off.
-Also, by cutting images into quarters, reasonable batch sizes (32) will fit into GPU memory and it won't be necessary to down-sample images, which would cause resolution loss and erase small ships.
+First, I'll slice each image into (square) quarters.
+This will allow the localization model to train on images with a more balanced pixel-wise class distributions, i.e., the ratio of no-ship pixels to ship pixels will be closer to 0.5.
+Cutting images into quarters will also allow reasonable batch sizes, such as 32 to fit in GPU memory.

 A concern about quartering, however, is that ships will get split across quarters, leaving behind a sliver that might be hard to detect.
-Let's see how many ships get split:
+Let's see how many ships get split like this:

 ```python
 rles = df['EncodedPixels'].tolist()